rsyslog/rsyslog/tools/rsgtutil.rst

   Prints out information about correctly verified blocks (by default, only errors are printed).

--v, --verbose
-  Select verbose mode.
-Most importantly, hashes and signatures are printed in full length (can be **very** lengthy) rather than the usual abbreviation.

 -e, --extend
   Select extend mode.
 This extends the RFC3161 signatures.
 Note that this mode also implies a full verification.
 If there are verify errors, extending will also fail.

+-c, --convert
+  Select "conversion" mode.
+This converts signature files from Version 10 to 11.
+The original file will automatically be backed up.

+-v, --verbose
+  Select verbose mode.
+Most importantly, hashes and signatures are printed in full length (can be **very** lengthy) rather than the usual abbreviation.

 -P <URL>, --publications-server <URL>
   Sets the publications server.
 If not set but required by the operation a